We Are Osprey Ltd

 - The paragraph headings in this Agreement are inserted for convenience of reference only and are not deemed to limit the applicability or affect the meaning of any of its provisions.

-This Agreement, and the rights and obligations of the parties hereto, shall be governed by, construed, and enforced in all respects by the laws of St. Vincent and the Grenadines, without regard to choice of law principles.
+This Agreement, and the rights and obligations of the parties hereto, shall be governed by, construed, and enforced in accordance with the laws of Saint Vincent and the Grenadines, without regard to the choice of law principles.

 - Web sites refer to Osprey Ltd’s Web site (https://ospreyfx.com/and additional Web sites that Osprey Ltd may register).
 The Web sites provide Customer with content and information.
 The content on the Web sites is provided as a convenience but may be inaccurate or outdated.